 Health Savings Account beneficiaries can contribute until the first day of the month; Medicare is sufficient.
 It’s your responsibility to prorate both your regular contribution and the catch-up contribution if applicable.
 To determine the prorate maximum contribution, add the IRS maximum plus the catch-up amount ($6,750 or $3,350 + $1,000 catch-up amount).
 Then, divide that number by 12 months and multiply by the number of months you won’t have Medicare.

-Learn More About Your Medicare Options
+How to Learn More About Your Medicare Options

 Whether working or on a fixed income, every penny counts.
-With each year bringing escalating healthcare costs, obtaining a supplemental Medicare insurance is becoming more and more necessary.
+With each year bringing escalating healthcare costs, obtaining supplemental Medicare insurance is becoming more and more necessary.

 There many benefits when it comes to working with a Medicare agent.
 In addition to having an agent by your side, you’ll get continuous support on claims, appeals, and much more from our Client Care Team.